A Complete Guide To Spot & See Native Australian Wildlife in Sydney

 There are few birds and marsupials native to Australia that can be easily seen in the bush or in manmade wildlife parks near Sydney.
 Before we move further, let’s learn some important facts about native Australia wildlife.

 Many don’t know that kangaroo name derives from ‘Gangurru’, which used by Guuga Yimithirr people.
 Do you know that kangaroos can’t move backward?
 Yes!
 They can move forward only.
 This explains why the Australian coat of arms uses Kangaroo in their shield and explains move forward only.
-Kangaroos are must-see native species. we have given some tips where to spot them in wild if you take a Sydney tour to spot wildlife.
+Kangaroos are must-see native species. we have given some tips where to spot them in wild on a Sydney day trip.

 “No drink” is the mean of Koala in Aboriginal language explains their eating habits.
 These famous animals are fussy when it comes to eating.
 They eat over half of kilo of gum leaves and sleep over 18 hours.